Model Pruning Enables Efficient Federated Learning on Edge Devices: Introduction

-Some progress has been made towards this direction recently using model/gradient compression techniques, where instead of training the original model with full parameter vector, either a small model is extracted from the original model for training or a compressed parameter vector (or its gradient) is transmitted in the fusion stage~\citep{konevcny2016federated,caldas2018expanding,han2020adaptive,xu2019elfish}.
+Some progress has been made towards this direction recently using model/gradient compression techniques, where instead of training the original model with full parameter vector, either a small model is extracted from the original model for training or a compressed parameter vector (or its gradient) is transmitted in the fusion stage~\cite{konevcny2016federated,caldas2018expanding,han2020adaptive,xu2019elfish}.
 However, the former approach may reduce the accuracy of the final model in undesirable ways, whereas the latter approach only reduces the communication overhead and does not generate a small model for efficient computation.
 Furthermore, how to adapt the compressed model size for the most efficient training remains a largely unexplored area, which is a challenging problem due to unpredictable training dynamics and the need of obtaining a good solution in a short time with minimal overhead.

-In this paper, we propose a new FL paradigm called \emph{PruneFL}, which includes \emph{adaptive and distributed parameter pruning} as part of the FL procedure.
+To overcome these problems, we propose a new FL paradigm called \emph{PruneFL}, which includes \emph{adaptive and distributed parameter pruning} as part of the FL procedure.
 We make the following key contributions.

 \textbf{Distributed pruning.} PruneFL includes initial pruning at a selected client followed by further distributed pruning that is intertwined with the standard FL procedure.
-Our experimental results show that this method outperforms alternative approaches that either prunes at a single client only or directly involves multiple FL clients for pruning, especially when the clients have heterogeneous computational power.
+Our experimental results show that this method outperforms alternative approaches that either prunes at a single client only or directly involves multiple FL clients for pruning, especially when the clients have heterogeneous data statistics and computational power.